 Driving with a hot cooling system could damage your vehicle.
-If the pointer rises to the H (red) mark, the instrument cluster will sound a chime.
-When safe, pull over and stop the vehicle with the engine at idle.
-Turn off the air conditioning and wait until the pointer drops back into the normal range.
-If the pointer remains on the H (red) mark for more than a minute, turn the engine off immediately and call for service.
+If temperature gauge reads "H", pull over and stop the vehicle with the engine at idle, when safe.
+Turn the air conditioner off and wait until the pointer drops back into the normal range.
+After appropriate action has been taken, if the pointer remains on the "H", turn the engine off immediately, and call for service.